clarkis117/Haywire.NET/README.md

 # Haywire.NET

-Haywire bindings (status: needs review and polish) and request server for ASP.NET Core (status: design work underway)
+Haywire bindings (status: needs review and polish) and a request server for ASP.NET Core (status: design work underway)

 Currently this only works on Linux (specifically the distros that .NET Core supports) and the Windows Subsystem for Linux (however, it only uses a single thread on WSL).